trueautomation/ta-docs/docs/smart-locators.md

-# What is the difference ?
+# Selenium vs TrueAutomation ?

 Object Repository is a collection of object and properties.
 Initially it is designed for caching of test objects.
 Afterwards (one you already have objects in the repository) it will help to more precisely detect elements on the web page even in case when their parameters were partially changed.
 Objects are added to your project repository when you run tests with them in TrueAutomation for the 1st time.